Adversarial Turing Patterns from Cellular Automata: Connection between Boyd iteration and Cellular Automata

-where $c_j$ is scalar.
-This is based on the fact that we consider universal attack, which is input-independent, we can assume $x$ as random variable and $D(x)$ as random matrix, which is diagonal and have elements $0$ or $1$.
-Then our assumption is not unrealistic, as we assume that all diagonal elements of random diagonal matrix over expectation converge to the same number $c$ between $0$ and $1$.
+This is based on the fact that we consider universal attack, which is input-independent, we can assume $\mathbf{x}$ as random variable and $\mathbf{D}(\mathbf{x})$ as random matrix, which is diagonal and have elements $0$ or $1$.
+Then our assumption is not unrealistic, as we assume that all diagonal elements of random diagonal matrix over expectation converge to the same number $c$ between $0$ and $1$ (see Appendix).
 Then, taking into consideration \eqref{short}, \eqref{long}, \eqref{eye} for the first layer:

 i.e. taking the expected value has removed the term corresponding to the non-linearity!

 Two subsequent convolutions does not result into one convolution, however the only source of error is boundary effects.
 Since the size of convolutional kernels $d<10$ is much smaller than the dimension of image $N=224$ (for Imagenet), the error is small and is up to $d/N\approx 0.5* 10^{-2}$.
 It definetely could be neglected for our purposes.
 Moreover, as shown in \cite{miyato2018spectral}, this is common in convolutional neural networks for images.
 One can advocate this by the asymptotic theory of Toeplitz matrices \cite{bottcher2000toeplitz}.
 Thus, we have shown that $\mathbf{J}_1^{T}(X_b)\mathbf{J}_1(X_b)$ has an approximate convolutional structure.
 To show that $\mathbf{J}_i^{T}(X_b)\mathbf{J}_i(X_b)$ is also convolutional, we introduce additional assumptions: